juchi/gameboy.js/README.md

 new GameboyJS.Gameboy(canvas, options);
 ```

-* padClass: The JS class to use as a physical gamepad.
+* pad: Object representing the pad to use as a physical gamepad.
+The `class` key is mandatory and
+  should contain the class implementing the device you want to play with.
   You can implement any kind of pad as long as this class implements the init() method.
   See GameboyJS.Keyboard class for an example of implementation.
+You may also provide
+  a `mapping` object that will be used if you choose the GameboyJS.Gamepad class.
-Default is GameboyJS.Keyboard
+  Default is `{class: GameboyJS.Keyboard, mapping: null}`
 * statusContainerId: The ID of the HTML element for status display.
 Default is 'status'
 * gameNameContainerId: The ID of the HTML element for game name display.
 Default is 'game-name'
 * errorContainerId: The ID of the HTML element for error display.
 Default is 'error'